akshitbansall/anomaly-detection/README.md

   <p>
     Anomaly detection plays a crucial role in identifying and mitigating potential security threats.
     This project focuses on detecting anomalies in user login behavior, which can help identify suspicious activities such as unauthorized access attempts or compromised user accounts.
-    The project utilizes machine learning techniques to train an anomaly detection model based on a labeled dataset.
+    The project utilizes machine learning techniques, specifically XGBoost, to train an anomaly detection model based on a labeled dataset.
-    The model is then used to classify new login events as normal or anomalous based on their features.
+    The trained model can then be used to classify new login events as normal or anomalous based on their features.
   </p>

   <h2 id="installation">Installation</h2>